-- 1. Input su && start evs app on the AP console to start evs app.
+- 1. Input su && start evs\app on the AP console to start evs\app.
 You can also start the rearview camera on the Cortex-M4 console with gear 2.
 The display should be rear camera view. - 2.
 Input gear 1 on the Cortex-M4 console.
-It shows all cameras' views on the display as follows.
+All cameras must be connected to the board.